☼ ☼ ☼

 “—he’s the one you told us caught your pet frog for you, right?”

 “Yeah.
 Yeah, that was Namjoon-hyung,” Jungkook confirms, feeling his cheeks burn and inevitably smiling at the mention of the frog that still lives in a pond in the garden of his house.
-He never expected Ddalgi to live for so long, but it’s been almost fifteen years already, and Jungkook still hears her croaking every night.
-Or perhaps it’s one of its children.
+He never expected Ddalgi to live for so long, but it’s been almost fifteen years already, and Jungkook still hears her croaking every night, so either she is a very long-lived frog, or she has had baby frogs in Jungkook’s family house.
 “But, anyway— that lost guy from before, the one that I helped out?
 That was actually him!
 Kim Namjoon!
 Isn’t that incredible?”

 Yoongi looks genuinely surprised at that.
 He had turned his head to look at Jungkook, so the younger sees the way he nods his head, eyes widening a little, lips puckered.